Utkarsh-Sharan/react-learn/readme.md

 ## Project- Currency convertor
 Created a Currency convertor app with tailwind and Vite.
 Learned to create custom hook and components.

+## Project- Website
+Created a typical website with tailwind and Vite.
+Learned about React Routers.